 It's undeniably 'old school' but actual printed letters are still a very effective way of getting a good result.
 Very few people waste their time doing this so letters tend to carry more weight.
 However, don't waste your time writing to the customer service team.
 Find the name of the regional director for your country then address the letter directly to them.
 (You could address it to the CEO, Achim Weiss.)
 The letter will then be passed down to the customer service department, but in this instance your letter will likely be actioned as a priority having come from the executive office.

 154 Southgate Street

 701 Lee Road

-I use Namecheap to buy domain names and The Hosting Heroes for web hosting.
-I've used The Hosting Heroes for moer than 12 years which should tell you something!
-I've also started to use Green Geeks for eco web hosting, as some of my customers prefer that option.
+I use Namecheap to buy domain names and Green Geeks for web hosting.
 I've found these to be straight forward companies that offer excellent human support.
 These companies aren't as cheap as 1and1, but I can confidently say you'll never look back.
 Cheap isn't necessarily good.
 Support costs money, so if a service is very cheap then generally you should expect support to reflect that.

 I get a LOT of people contacting me asking for further help with their 1and1 internet problems.
 I am not an expert.
 I'm just a persistent guy who refused to be screwed by a bad company.
 That said, if you would like to contact me regarding 1&1 then click here to send me an email.
 You'll get a super fast auto-response with the answers to the commonly asked questions.
 I do read the emails, so if there is anything I can do, I'll get back to you.